 Studi notes Partnership With Native Americans is a nonprofit he trusts.
 In 2019, they collaborated in a five-part "Realities Video Series with Wes Studi" that gives an accurate portrayal of reservation life and dispels long-held myths that continue to impact Native communities today.

 From small-town Oklahoma native to internationally acclaimed actor and musician, Wes Studi forever changed a stereotype with his unforgettable performances in "Dances with Wolves," "The Last of the Mohicans," "Heat," "Avatar," and "Hostiles."
 Follow Wes on Facebook and Twitter.

 About Partnership With Native Americans

-Partnership With Native Americans is a nonprofit committed to championing hope for a brighter future for Native Americans living on remote, geographically isolated and impoverished reservations.
-Established in 1990, Partnership With Native Americans collaborates with reservation programs to serve immediate needs and support long-term solutions for strong, self-sufficient Native American communities, improving the lives of 250,000 Native Americans annually.
+Partnership With Native Americans is a Native-led nonprofit committed to championing hope for a brighter future on under-resourced reservations.
+Established in 1990, Partnership With Native Americans collaborates with reservation programs to serve immediate needs and support long-term solutions for strong, self-sufficient Native American communities.

 Follow Partnership With Native Americans on Facebook, Twitter and LinkedIn, or visit NativePartnership.org.